Hello, I'm Jamie. 46 years living in Hong Kong - How local do you want to get?

 If you have a preexisting medical condition then Personal Accident Insurance is strongly advised.

 All tours are undertaken at the tour participants own risk.
-J3 Tours / Jamie Lloyd accept no liability or obligation in the event of illness, injury, death or loss or damage to personal property.
+J3 Private Tours / Jamie Lloyd accept no liability or obligation in the event of illness, injury, death or loss or damage to personal property.

-Finally - J3 Tours / Jamie Lloyd reserves the right to take photographs and film footage of clients on tours and / or any activities and to use the material in any way we deems appropriate including but not limited to featuring it on our company website and on promotional materials.
+Finally - J3 Private Tours / Jamie Lloyd reserves the right to take photographs and film footage of clients on tours and / or any activities and to use the material in any way we deems appropriate including but not limited to featuring it on our company website and on promotional materials.

 Travel Services Provided by: This is Asia (Hong Kong Macau) Limited Travel Agents Licence Number: 354091